cursorless-dev/cursorless/docs/user/README.md

 eg:
 `take blue air past green bat`
 Selects the range from the token containing letter 'a' with a blue hat past the token containing letter 'b' with a green hat.

+##### Vertical ranges

+The `"slice"` range modifier is used to refer to multiple targets that are vertically aligned.
+It is commonly used with the `"pre"` action to add multiple cursors to the editor.
+Each cursor is inserted at the same column on each row requested within the command.

+- `"pre <TARGET 1> slice past <TARGET 2>"`: Add cursors from the first target through to the second target's line(inclusive end)
+- `"pre <TARGET 1> slice <TARGET 2>"`: Shortened version of above `"slice past"` command
+- `"pre <TARGET 1> slice until <TARGET 2>"`: Add cursors until the second target's line(non-inclusive end)
+- `"pre <TARGET 1> slice between <TARGET 2>"`: Add cursors between first and second target's lines(non-inclusive start and end)

+For example:

+- `"pre air slice bat"`: Places cursors at the same position on every line (inclusive) between token with hat over the `a` and token with the hat over the `b`.
+The position will be the start of the token with a hat over the `a`
+- `"chuck tail air slice end of block"`: Delete the end of every line from air through the end of its non-empty line block.

 #### List targets